 - Relaxation: Engage in self care like yoga using an at-home app, taking bubble bomb baths, or reading in a window bay, can be relaxing and help to reduce stresses of daily life.

-- Accomplishment: Activities like cleaning, decluttering, and organizing can be fun because who doesn’t want to feel like Marie Kondo– productive and accomplished like.
+- Accomplishment: Some of us– eh-hem, myself included, would rather put off these time consuming tasks, when we know we can do something much more fun in our spare time.
+But decluttering can be therapeutic.
+Activities like cleaning and organizing can be fun because who doesn’t want to feel like Marie Kondo– productive and accomplished.

 - Self-care: Creating skincare and body care products with natural products (recipes from online) or getting your hands in the soil by indoor gardening can be fun because they involve taking care of oneself, be it body or mind or the environment.
 I always say getting your hands in dirt is good for the soul.